Skip to content

 Stipends:

-Stipends are available to students from Massachusetts who could not otherwise afford to live or work in Washington DC.
+Stipends are available on a limited basis to students from Massachusetts who could not otherwise afford to live or work in Washington DC.
 Interns will receive a stipend at the pre-tax rate of $17 an hour.

 Participation in E-Verify Program: The law requires this Office to comply with the E-Verify program established by the Department of Homeland Security (DHS) and the Social Security Administration (SSA).
 If you are selected by our Office for a stipend or will receive other remuneration from the Office, the Office will verify with the DHS and SSA that you are eligible for employment in the United States.